-DATE: January 5, 2022 RE: California S.B.
-435 - Civil law: personal rights: online sex trafficking: sexual photographs FROM: Marci Hamilton, Founder & CEO, CHILD USA, and Kathryn Robb, Executive Director, CHILD USAdvocacy TO: Honorable Members of the Senate Judiciary Committee
+RE: California S.B.
+435 - Civil law: personal rights: online sex trafficking: sexual

+DATE: January 18, 2022

-Dear Honorable Members of the Senate Judiciary Committee,
+Dear Honorable Members of the Senate Appropriations Committee,

-Thank you for allowing us to submit testimony in support of S.B.
+Thank you for allowing us1 to submit testimony in support of S.B.
 435, which will strengthen current policies addressing online sexual exploitation and abuse of children (OSEAC) and the distribution of child sex abuse material (CSAM).
 The troubling reality is that the very online platforms we use daily to connect with one another and exchange information are now being used to commit OSEAC and produce and traffic CSAM.
-While this material is transmitted behind a screen, the images and videos depict actual crimes and egregious sexual violations against children.
+While this material is transmitted behind a screen, the images and videos depict actual crimes and egregious sexual violations against children.2

-Not only do these images and videos document victims' exploitation and abuse, but each time a child victim's image is redistributed, collected, and viewed, their abuse is perpetuated and that child is re-victimized.
-Additionally, abusers often use the online arena for "child grooming," with the end goal of manipulating the child to send a sexually explicit photo or video and/or to meet in-person to sexually abuse the child.
-Thus, if passed, this legislation will mark a critical step in California's fight against both online and offline child exploitation and abuse.
+Not only do these images and videos document victims' exploitation and abuse, but each time a child victim's image is redistributed, collected, and viewed, their abuse is perpetuated and that child is re-victimized.3 Additionally, abusers often use the online arena for "child grooming," with the end goal of manipulating the child to send a sexually explicit photo or video and/or to meet in-person to sexually abuse the child.5 Thus, if passed, this legislation will mark a critical step in California's fight against both online and offline child exploitation and abuse.